Understanding Flank Pain: Causes, Symptoms, and Treatment

 Flank pain refers to discomfort in the upper abdomen or the back and sides.
 It grows in the area below the ribs and above the pelvis.
 The pain usually worsens on one side of the body.

 Although flank pain is often a symptom of a kidney problem, it can also be the result of other medical conditions if it occurs with additional symptoms.
-It is important to see your doctor if you have chronic or severe flank pain, especially if you have other symptoms as well.
+It is essential to see your doctor if you have chronic or severe flank pain, especially if you have other symptoms as well.

 Flank pain can be caused by one of the following causes: